gravitational/teleport/rfd/0009-advanced-session-control.md

 for the given user setting the Status fields to mark the user is locked or unlocked respectively.

-In `srv.ServerContext`, there exists periodic checks for disconnecting idle clients and expired certificates.
+In `srv.ServerContext`, there are periodic checks for disconnecting idle clients and expired certificates.
 This method will also watch `services.UserSpecV2` for changes.
 Upon a change in the status field, the active session will be terminated.